Yeh Hai Chahatein: Casting

 In May 2021 Mister Supranational India Altamash Faraz was cast as Armaan Thakur.

+In December 2021, the show took a leap of 5 years, after Preesha claimed the death of Vicky and arrested.after the leap she gave birth to a spunky girl, Ruhi and raise her as a single mother whereas Ruhi plays as a matchmaker for Rudraksh and Preesha.

+In December 2022, the narrative underwent its first 20-year leap, Dr Nayanthara and Rockstar Samrat, re-incarnation of Preesha and Rudraksh, again played by Luthra and Qazi respectively whereas Samrat is seen having a funky look with long hair, really doesn't care about the love from his fans.
+On the other hand, Nayantara is a loner, knows how to embrace the same with confidence, who is a dark skinned girl and has a mole on her face with a tight braid.

-In July 2023, Sargun Kaur Luthra and Abrar Qazi, who had portrayed the leads roles for two generations, exited the series, making way for the new generation.
+In July 2023, After the second 20-year leap implemented, Sargun Kaur Luthra and Abrar Qazi, who had portrayed the leads roles for two generations, eventually exited the series, making way for the new generation characters, Kashvi and Arjun portrayed by Shagun Sharma and Pravisht Mishra respectively.

+In November 2023, the show again took a leap of 5 years, whereas a young boy is caught stealing from a store, prompting the security guard to consider reporting the incident to higher authorities.
+Kashvi intervenes, claiming the boy as hers.
+Kashvi takes the opportunity to educate the boy about the consequences of stealing and advises him against it.
+Later, as the boy spots his father, it is unveiled that Arjun is the father, leaving Kashvi visibly surprised as she turns to see him.

 Filming

 Set in Delhi, the series is mainly filmed in Film City, Mumbai.
 On 3 August 2020, heavy rains caused the shoot to be cancelled.

 On 13 April 2021, Chief Minister Uddhav Thackeray announced a sudden curfew effective from 15 April.
 On 14 April, Ekta Kapoor and Balaji Telefilms decided to move all their shows' shooting to their sets at Goa.

 Broadcast

 The production and airing of the show was halted indefinitely in late March 2020 due to the COVID-19 outbreak in India.
 The series was expected to resume on 1 April 2020 but could not and the series was last broadcast on 24 March 2020 airing its remaining episodes.
 After three months, the filming of the series resumed on 27 June 2020 while the broadcast resumed on 13 July 2020.